For most of the kids in my 5th-grade class, recess was their favorite part of the day.

 Fighting back takes two forms which really should be viewed as escalations:

-What they didn’t realize was, I’d reached that moment when enough was enough.
+They didn’t realize I’d reached that moment when enough was enough.

 I hit him in the side of the throat.